-This notarisation foundation is provided by another project, the OpenAttestation framework.
-The OpenAttestation framework provides a method to format data so that it can be fingerprinted, and then notarised on a trusted platform, such as the Ethereum blockchain.
+This document endorsement and verification foundation is provided by another project, the OpenAttestation framework.
+The OpenAttestation framework provides a method to format data so that it can be fingerprinted, and then verified on a trusted platform, such as the Ethereum blockchain.

 This signed TradeTrust file is then distributed to recipients, who will be able to verify the file on https://tradetrust.io simply by dragging and dropping it into the Web interface.